SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 `ele` (which will often include an expanded `name` to include `website`) is also written.

 ### Zoom 10 `highway=motorway_junction` in `land1`.

+This is written out as a named area feature at vector zoom 10.  `ref` and `ref_len` are added as attributes.

 ### Zoom 14 `highway=platform` in `land1`.